“BASS BATH”

 January 2025

 Bass Bath explores the physical nature of bass frequencies.
+Presented here is a proof of concept.
 Metal covers capture mechanical energy from speakers strategically placed around a pool.
 Original bass heavy sonic works are played through the speakers with the metal traps bringing the bass energy into the water causing visible ripples from each speaker location.
-This unusual expression of sonic energy created by Arressai is a physics based interpretation of a “sound bath” highlighting water’s sonic permeability.
-This is a collectable, immersive, poolside experience.
+This physical expression of sonic energy is an interpretation of a sound bath highlighting water’s sonic permeability.

 “HER”